 Road tripping in an RV is surely one of the best ways to travel, allowing travelers to vacation with everything they need on them at all times.
 This includes their personal belongings, a small vacation home, a vehicle, a full kitchen, a full bathroom, bedroom, living room, and so much more.
 All of these things are with an RVer at any time while they are camping with their RV, and many feel that this makes traveling so much more convenient.

 In addition to added convenience, traveling in an RV can be very affordable, as it allows one to forgo the cost of a hotel room and stay overnight in their RV instead.
 However, between campground costs, restaurant meals, gas for far drives, and other associated costs, traveling in an RV can also be fairly pricey at times.
 Nonetheless, it is very possible to cut costs while RVing and travel in a more frugal fashion.
-Cooking meals in your RV, camping for free, driving shorter distances, joining membership clubs, splitting the cost of trips with family, and more can all contribute to make RV travel much cheaper.
+Cooking meals in your RV, camping with no camping fees, driving shorter distances, joining membership clubs, splitting the cost of trips with family, and more can all contribute to make RV travel much cheaper.
 Follow along for the best tips and tricks to save money while RVing.

 1. Cook your own meals

 Eating out at restaurants and sampling local fares is one of the most enjoyable parts of traveling.
 However, limiting these meals out and cooking meals in your RV kitchen can be a great way to save money while RV camping.
 Instead of eating out three meals per day, try to eat out only once a day, or even less if you feel so inclined.
 When you do eat out, choosing less expensive restaurants and limiting alcoholic beverages can also help cut costs.